waggle-sensor/microWaggle/README.md

 Once you are familiar with the Particle.io Web IDE, you can go ahead and program your first application for your device.
 Particle.io provides a basic implimentation of an LED Blink [programme](https://docs.particle.io/guide/getting-started/build/photon/#flashing-your-first-app) to get you started.
 Once impliemented you will see your Photon/Electron flashing its LED on pin D7.

 ### 4. Building and programming generic micro-Waggle code:
 Micro-Waggle devices works under a unique design in which they read and publish data.
 The code found [here](https://github.com/waggle-sensor/summer2018/blob/master/microWaggle/integrated/firmware/microWaggle.ino) gives a generic implimentation of a micro-Waggle application.
-In the same manner you flashed the [Blink App](https://docs.particle.io/guide/getting-started/build/photon/#flashing-your-first-app) on to your device, you can flash the generic micro-Waggle code onto your Device.
+In the same manner you flashed the [Blink App](https://docs.particle.io/guide/getting-started/build/photon/#flashing-your-first-app) on to your device, you can flash the generic micro-Waggle code onto your device.

 ### 5. See streaming data from the sensors:
 After flashing the generic [code](https://github.com/waggle-sensor/summer2018/blob/master/microWaggle/integrated/firmware/microWaggle.ino), you can check the data being published on the Particle.io cloud through the Particle.io [Console](https://console.particle.io/events).
 At this time the particle console would look like this: